nixworks/public/news/2007/09/17/incumbent-parties-lose-two-of-three-by-elections-in-canadian-federal-parliamentary-ridings-in-quebec-thomas-mulcair-takes-the-liberal-stro.md

 ### [2007-09-17](/news/2007/09/17/index.md)

 #  Incumbent parties lose two of three by-elections in Canadian federal parliamentary ridings in Quebec.
 Thomas Mulcair takes the Liberal stronghold of Outremont, bringing the New Democratic Party its second-ever victory in Quebec.
-Conservative Denis Lebel takes the Bloc-held riding of Roberval-Lac-Saint-Jean, while Eve-Mary Thai Thi Lac holds Saint-Hyacinthe-Bagot for the Bloc Quebecois.
+Conservative Denis Lebel takes the Bloc-held riding of Roberval--Lac-Saint-Jean, while Eve-Mary Thai Thi Lac holds Saint-Hyacinthe--Bagot for the Bloc Quebecois.